k-bru/RogueLists/README.txt

 #web scraping python script that is run daily on host to update DB games/prices
 RogueLists\capvenv\roguelists\update-game-table-pythonanywhere.py

-#CSV file that is used to update the database daily (This file also is changed daily based on the scrape results)
+#CSV file that is used to update the database daily (The contents of this file are also modified daily based on the scrape results)
 RogueLists\capvenv\roguelists\roguelike.csv

-Overall, PythonAnywhere has been a reliable and easy-to-use platform for hosting this project and setting up automated tasks.
 Using RogueLists
 Once the application is up and running, users can navigate to the home page to see a new lists and popular games, and use the search feature to find any other roguelike game.
 From there, they can create an account to start creating and sharing their own lists of games.